SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 4. In the Device Management application, click **All devices** in the **Devices** menu in the navigator.
 In the device list, select the terminal and switch to the **Modbus** tab.
 5. Change the communication settings shown in the section **Serial communication** to match the settings on the bus, if needed.
 6. Change the transmit rate and the polling rate according to your requirements.
 The polling rate is the frequency at which the Modbus devices are polled for changes.
 The transmit rate is the frequency where measurements are sent to Cumulocity IoT.
-7. Click **Save** if you made changes.
+7. Click **Save** to save your settings.

 **Adding child devices**

-1. To start communication between the terminal and the Modbus/RTU device, click **Add RTU device**.
+1. To start the communication between the terminal and the Modbus/RTU device, click **Add RTU device**.
-2. Enter a name for the device and select the device protocol from the drop-down field.
-To add new device types, see [Configuring Fieldbus device types](#configure) below.
+2. Enter a name for the device and select the device protocol from the dropdown field.
+See [Configuring fieldbus device protocols](#configure) for information on how to add a new device protocol.
 Set the Modbus address of the connected device.
 3. Click **Add**.
 Cumulocity IoT will now send a notification to the Modbus terminal that a new device is ready to be managed.
 This may take a few seconds.

 After completion, a new child device has been added to the terminal and can now be managed.
-You can click on the name of the device in the table to navigate to the device.
+You can click on the name of the device in the list to navigate to the device.
 If you have not yet added Modbus devices to the terminal, you may have to reload your browser window to make the **Child Devices** tab visible.

 <br> ![Add Modbus device](/images/users-guide/cloud-fieldbus/fieldbus-new-modbus-rtu.png)<br>